 For secure SFTP file transfers, SSH keys or a user ID and password are required to connect to the server.
 Your FTP and file sharing service should provide information on setting up SSH keys for your account.
 SSH protocol includes a public key and a private key, which authenticates the server and the user.

 When using SFTP for file transfers, the connection is always secure.
-SFTP used encryption and cryptographic hash functions to make sure your data is not readable to anyone during file transfer.
+SFTP uses encryption and cryptographic hash functions to make sure your data is not readable to anyone during file transfer.

 If you are looking for a reliable way to upload and transfer big files, a hosted FTP service that supports direct SFTP connections is ideal for your business.
-One plus of choosing SFTP as your secure file transfer method is it being firewall friendly and uses a single port for connections to the server.
+One plus of choosing SFTP as your secure file transfer method is it being firewall-friendly.
+SFTP also uses a single port for connections to the server.
 A single open port allows for faster file transfers between client and server once the connection has been authenticated.

 FTPS is an extension of FTP.
 It uses TLS (Transport Layer Security) or SSL (Secure Sockets Layer) encryption for security you don’t get with standard file transfer protocol (FTP).
 This additional layer provides a secure connection between client and server.